 Mode register MR2[7] is used to disable/enable the SRT function.
 When SRT is disabled, the self refresh mode's refresh rate is assumed to be at the normal 85°C limit (sometimes referred to as 1x refresh rate).
-In the disabled mode, SRT requires the user to ensure the DRAM never exceeds a $T_C$ of 85°C while in self refresh mode, unless the user enables ASR.
+In the disabled mode, SRT requires the user to ensure the DRAM never exceeds a T_C of 85°C while in self refresh mode unless the user enables ASR.

-When SRT is enabled, the DRAM self refresh is changed internally from 1x to 2x, regardless of $T_C$ .
-This enables the user to operate the DRAM beyond the standard 85°C limit up to the optional extended temperature range of 95°C while in self refresh mode.
-The standard self refresh current test specifies test conditions for normal $T_C$ (85°C) only, meaning that if SRT is enabled, the standard self refresh current specifications do not apply (see Extended Temperature Usage (page 183)).
+When SRT is enabled, the DRAM self refresh is changed internally from 1x to 2x, regardless of the case temperature.
+This enables the user to operate the DRAM beyond the standard 85°C limit up to the optional extended temperature range of 105°C while in self refresh mode.
+The standard self refresh current test specifies test conditions to normal case temperature (85°C) only, meaning if SRT is enabled, the standard self refresh current specifications do not apply (see Extended Temperature Usage (page 173)).

-SRT versus ASR
+SRT vs. ASR

-If the normal $T_C$ limit of 85°C is not exceeded, then neither SRT nor ASR is required, and both can be disabled throughout operation.
-However, if the extended temperature option of 95°C is needed, the user is required to provide a 2x refresh rate during manual refresh and to enable either the SRT or the ASR to ensure self refresh is performed at the 2x rate.
+If the normal case temperature limit of 85°C is not exceeded, then neither SRT nor ASR is required, and both can be disabled throughout operation.
+However, if the extended temperature option of up to 105°C is needed, the user is required to provide a 2x refresh rate during (manual) refreshes when the device is (>85°C but less than 95°C) or 4X refreshes (>95°C but less than 105°C) and enable either the SRT or the ASR to ensure self refresh is performed at the 2x rate.